buuug7/notes/css/basic.md

 The purpose of the `line-height` is to define a readable line spacing for your text. because readability is dependent upon the size of the text, it is recommended to use a dynamic value that is relative to the size of the text. use `px` is not recommended because it defines a static value. the recommended method is unitless numbers.

-- for body text,a line height of 1.5 times the size of the text is recommended.
+- for body text, a line height of 1.5 times the size of the text is recommended.
 - for heading, a line height of 1.2 is recommended.

 ```css